Part 1: Same-sex marriage (SSM) in Texas

 Summary of the Texas law about marriage by same-sex couples, a lawsuit, and the resultant ruling:

 The Texas Family Code has banned same-sex marriages since 1997.
 The Code also has prohibited the recognition of out-of-state same-sex marriages or civil unions since 2003.
 Further, Section 32 of the Texas Constitution was amended to define marriage as "the union of only one man and one woman," and to forbid both same-sex marriages and civil unions in the state.
-The amendment was passed with approximately 76% of the popular vote in 2005.
+The amendment, Proposition 2, was passed with approximately 76% of the popular vote in 2005.
+It states:

 Two same-sex couples filed a lawsuit in the U.S. District Court for the Western District of Texas in San Antonio.
 They are: